-There are some truths and realizations that make me see things differently, starting with the origins of this nation.
+Some truths and realizations make me see things differently, starting with the origins of this nation.
 Much like today, the people who came to America were immigrants that sailed to another country to claim as their own in search of Life, Liberty, and the pursuit of Happiness.

 When you really think about it, these were groups of defectors from England, wanting freedom from the oppression of their King.
 On July 4, 1776, the formal adoption of the Declaration of Independence occurred…the infamous excerpt: